How to deal with difficult thoughts in your ship

 Problematic thoughts in a relationship might include:

-• Excusing your bad behaviours by blaming it on your partner
+• Excusing your bad behaviour by blaming it on your partner.

 Take deep breaths and think of: